 - Teachers are evaluated regularly with the aim of maintaining high quality instruction in every classroom.

-- The research based programs My Sidewalks and Success Makers are used to provide targeted support for students in the areas of reading fluency and comprehension.
+- The research based programs Walk to Read, Lexia, Reflex Math are used to provide targeted support for students in the areas of math fact fluency and phonics instruction.

 - Certified resource teachers, a speech pathologist, and guidance counselor are available to offer a variety of services to our students with special learning needs.

 - Technology education plays an active role in our students’ learning.
-The desktop computer lab has the latest flat screen technology, and several mobile laptop computer labs have been added to serve children in all grades.
-All computer labs function to provide our students experience with keyboarding and word processing skills, opportunities for individual and project-based activities in technology, and supportive software in language arts, math, and science.
+The computer lab has the latest Chromebook technology, and grades 3-6 are one-to-one with Chromebooks to access within the classrooms.
+The computer lab functions to provide our students experience with keyboarding and word processing skills, opportunities for individual and project-based activities in technology, and supportive software in language arts, math, and science.
+This lab has been turned into our STEM lab that provides students with opportunities within science, technology, engineering and math.

 - Elk Meadows is proud to be a training site for student teachers from many local universities.
 We welcome these teachers and look forward to working with them each year.

-- The Leader In Me program is thoroughly implemented within the instructional curriculum and is designed to assist all students in building leadership and positive character traits.
+- The Golden Gate pro social program is thoroughly implemented within the instructional curriculum and is designed to assist all students in building leadership and positive character traits.
 Monthly assemblies are held to recognize our students’ efforts and growth in these areas.

 - Our Student Council representatives gain valuable leadership and communication skills as they model appropriate school standards, work to build school pride, and serve others.